 Activities for K-12 and up

 Come explore interactive science booths, talks, and a planetarium at UCLA!
 Also, an award ceremony for a special guest you won't want to miss.
-Be sure to reserve your tickets to the planetarium early.
 All activities are free of charge and materials are provided - just bring your open mind!

 Interactive Science Booths